 The budgets for these TV drama serials were probably huge back then.
 We had them shot on location in exotic places like Turkey, Yunnan, Beijing, Korea and Jiuzhaigou.

 Our Star Search competition attracted hopefuls from China!
 That was a time when I watched our Chinese drama serials with all the uncles and aunties and didn’t feel ashamed of it.
 But things changed.
-Japanese dramas improved.
-Korean dramas hit the world hard.
+Taiwanese drama production went up a notch.
+Korean dramas took the world by storm, conquering even China.
 Even the folks in China were producing pretty watchable material.
 What happened to us?
 We went back to the old themes of men and women in uniform.
 We even had to feature the lives of property agents.
 Our cameras didn’t go further than Thailand.
 Same old faces.
 Same old themes and plots.
 That was when I began to feel ashamed watching these shows alongside the uncles and aunties.
 Our TV dramas were in regression.
 When I visit China nowadays, nobody talks about Jeanette Aw, let alone Pan Ling Ling.

 It’s not difficult to spot a business or an industry that is in regression.
 It’s sad but undeniable that musical, acting and artistic talents are moving out of Singapore.
 Fortunately or unfortunately, we don’t depend on our drama serials the way Korea depends on K-pop.
 So I guess for that reason, we have stagnated and allowed ourselves to stagnate in this field.